BlueDragon7327/Paiamr/README.md

 ### download [here](https://github.com/BlueDragon7327/Paiamr/releases/latest/download/Paiamr.Launcher.exe), then just follow the steps it tells u idk

 ### oh yeah after u install the product u want just search & launch it from the Windows Start Menu.

+## If you want other apps it is recommend to use the patcher